francescodc87/ipaPy2/README.md

         mode: either 'reactions' (connections are computed based on the reactions present in the database) or 'connections' (connections are computed based on the list of connections provided).
 Default 'reactions'.
-        connections: list of possible connections between compouds defined as formulas.
+        connections: list of possible connections between compounds defined as formulas.
 Only necessary if mode='connections'.
 A list of common biotransformations is provided as default.
         ncores: default value 1.
 Number of cores used